MasonBrott/AgentDeployment/docs/index.md

     The 'uninstall' action sets up commands for uninstalling the service on the remote machines and runs them on each target host.

+    The default config from elastic is currently being shipped this should be changed.

-2. **`auditbeat(action, requests)`** - This function is responsible for installing or uninstalling the `auditbeat` service on remote hosts.
+3. **`auditbeat(action, requests)`** - This function is responsible for installing or uninstalling the `auditbeat` service on remote hosts.
 The service is also part of the Elastic stack and is used for auditing the activities of a system.

     The function accepts two arguments:
     - `action`: A string that can be either 'install' or 'uninstall'.